maciejczyzewski/libchaos/README.md

 ### Non-cryptographic hash functions

-A cryptographic hash function is a hash function which is considered practically impossible to invert, that is, to recreate the input data from its hash value alone.
+A __non-cryptographic hash function__ is a hash function which is sometimes possible to invert.

 <table width="100%">
   <tr>